Royals vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 - The Royals have played as the underdog in 10 of their past 10 games and have gone 3-7 in those contests.

+- When it comes to the over/under, the Royals and their opponents are 7-3-0 in their previous 10 games.

-- The Royals have fallen short of covering the runline in the one of their past 10 games that had a set spread.
-Kansas City and its opponent have topped the over/under for four consecutive games, with the average total established by sportsbooks being 8.6.
+- The Royals have not covered the runline in any of their most recent 10 matchups (one of those games had a runline).
+In five consecutive games, Kansas City and its opponent have finished above the over/under, with the average total established by oddsmakers being 8.6 runs.

 Royals Betting Records & Stats

-- So far this season, Kansas City and its opponents have hit the over in eight of its 14 games with a total.
+- So far this season, Kansas City and its opponents have hit the over in nine of its 15 games with a total.

 - The Royals have played just one game with a spread this season and did not cover in that contest.